kmmbvnr/viewflow-docs-v1/docs/index.rst

 ============

 Viewflow is the workflow library based on BPMN concepts.
-BPMN - business process modeling and notations - is the wide adopted industry standard for business process modeling.
+BPMN - Business process modeling and notations - is the wide adopted industry standard for business process modeling.
 BPMN provides a standard notation readily understandable by all business stakeholders.
 Viewflow bridging the gap between picture and executable, ready to use web